shirleyChou/Blog/content/post/week1-andrew-ng-machine-learning.md

 draft = false
 menu = ""
 share = true
-slug = "week1and2-linear-regression"
+slug = "linear-regression-with-one-variable"
-tags = ["Machine Learning", "Coursera", "Andrew Ng"] title = "Introduction regression analysis and gradient descent" description = "Week 1&2"
+tags = ["Machine Learning", "Coursera", "Andrew Ng"] title = "Linear Regression with One Variable" description = "Week 1"
 +++

+## Introduction
 #### What is machine learning?
 * **DEFINITION**:
   Tom Mitchell (1998) Well-posed Learning Problem: A computer program is said to learn from **experience E** with respect to some **task T** and some **performance measure P**, if its performance on T, as measured by P, improves with experience E.